Shiraz a treasure in Persian culture & history and one of the most popular destinations in Iran both for locals and foreign tourists.

 Today the city of Shiraz is giving thanks to the magnificent poet, by carefully protecting his tomb.
 The tomb of Hafez is wrapped up with a beautiful garden stretching around and making the place even more magical.

 Eight tall pillars support the elegant dome protecting the tomb.
 Looking up, you will see a dance of lines and an arabesque covering the entire inside of the dome, which remains dominantly aquamarine blue.
-The place is especially active in the evening when people come over to pay respect to the glorious poet.
+The place is mainly active in the evening when people come over to pay respect to the glorious poet.

 SAADI TOMB – POET OF THE WORLD.